 How Can I Tell Whether My Child Has Vision Problems?

-To determine whether your child has a vision problem and can benefit from vision therapy, our Calgary eye doctor will carry out a comprehensive eye exam, including an assessment of their functional visual skills, lazy eye and more.
+To determine whether your child has a vision problem and can benefit from vision therapy, our Bridgeland eye doctor will carry out a comprehensive eye exam, including an assessment of their functional visual skills, lazy eye and more.
 This test, known as a functional eye exam, goes beyond the standard “20/20” sight test and is performed by eye doctors with experience and years of training in vision therapy.